mdsimmo/bomberman/README.md

 Bomberman
 =========

-A Bukkit plugin for Minecraft which lets players play Bomberman. :D
+A Bukkit plugin for Minecraft which adds Bomberman.

+See more on the bukkit page:
 http://dev.bukkit.org/bukkit-plugins/bomberman/

 ### Licence